Tehes/themachine/README.md

 **The Machine** is an experimental, real-time survival simulation and engine-building game, developed as a Progressive Web App (PWA).\
-The player manages a single abstract machine that continuously produces money, consumes energy, and inevitably wears down over time.\
+The player manages a single abstract machine that continuously produces tokens, consumes energy, and inevitably wears down over time.\
 The goal: survive as long as possible before the system collapses.